tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Bart-Writeup.md

 {% assign imgDir="HTB-Bart-Writeup" %}

 # Introduction
 The hack the box machine "Bart" is a medium machine which is included in [TJnull's OSCP Preparation List](https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit#gid=1839402159).
-Exploiting this machine requires knowledge in the areas of wordlist generation, source code analysis, log injection vulnerabilties and extraction of autologon credentials.
+Exploiting this machine requires knowledge in the areas of wordlist generation, source code analysis, log injection vulnerabilities and extraction of autologon credentials.
 In addition, it requires knowledge concerning how to dynamically set parameter values in brute force attacks, which is something that can be performed using Burp Suite macros.

 <img style="Width:550px;" src="/assets/{{ imgDir }}/card.png" alt="HTBCard">

 By enumerating the target, it is possible to discover a web application at [http://forum.bart.htb](http://forum.bart.htb) and a login prompt at [http://bart.htb/monitor/](http://bart.htb/monitor/).
 The former can be used to identify potential usernames and generate a list of potential passwords.
 These potential usernames and passwords can then be used in a brute force attack against the login prompt to gain access to a server monitoring software.
 This software then reveals an internal chat application which is behind another login prompt.
 The chat application is open source and it is possible to find the source code for the account registration functionality.

 A source code analysis reveals that anyone can register an account.
 As such, a registration request can be reconstructed and used to bypass the second login prompt.
-Once authenticated, it can be discovered that the application is logging the `User-Agent` field of certain requests, in a dangerous way.
-This logging funcationlity can be abused by sending a request with a PHP web shell in the `User-Agent` header and ensuring that it is uploaded to a file with a `.php` extension.
-Using the web shell, an interactive shell can then be obtained as the `nt authority\iusr` account.
+Once authenticated, it can be discovered that the application is logging the `User-Agent` header of certain requests.
+This logging functionality can be abused by sending a request with a PHP web shell in the `User-Agent` header and ensuring that it is uploaded to a file with a `.php` extension.
+An interactive shell can be obtained as the `nt authority\iusr` account, using the web shell.
 Thereafter, it can be discovered that the target has autologon credentials for the `Administrator` user.
 The password of this user can be obtained from the Windows registry and then be used to compromise the account!

 # Exploitation
 We start by performing an nmap scan by executing `nmap -sS -sC -sV -p- 10.10.10.81`.
 The `-sS`, `-sC` and `-sV` flags instruct nmap to perform a SYN scan to identify open ports followed by a script and version scan on the ports which were identified as open.
 The `-p-` flag instructs nmap to scan all the ports on the target.
 From the scan results, shown below, we can see that there is a web server on port 80.